-Private tutors teach a particular subject or skill to individuals or small groups who usually pay a fee for this service.
+Private tutors teach a particular subject or skill to individuals or small groups.

 You could be: